 The truth is, it’s bang in the middle.
 The rest is your perspective.

-As the founder of Mindvalley Vishen Lakhiani would say, you bend reality with your perception, beliefs and general mindset.
+As the founder and CEO of Mindvalley, Vishen points out, you bend reality with your perception, beliefs, and general mindset.
 So what’s it going to be?

 Sure, nobody can deny that COVID-19 has taken our breath away in more ways than one.
 It’s tragic that so many people have lost their lives, and it’s been really tough on small businesses.
 But Gary offered us a different, very, very interesting angle to consider.